 Take advantage of what hotel technology has to offer.
 Streamline the processes to save time.
+Even try introducing CBD beverages to your program if you want.
 But don’t save time on the research to find great local ingredients for the food and beverages you serve.

 Key Takeaway: Using locally-sourced ingredients for hotel beverages has many advantages.
 From saving money and providing a great customer experience to reducing the carbon footprint, it’s all for the better!